 Dr. Mike Schmoker

-is a former school administrator, English teacher and football coach.
-He has written five books and dozens of articles for educational journals, newspapers and for TIME magazine.
+is a former administrator, English teacher and football coach.
+He has written six books and dozens of articles for educational journals, newspapers and for TIME magazine.

-His most recent book is FOCUS: Elevating the Essentials to Radically Improve Student Learning.
-His previous bestseller is RESULTS NOW: How We Can Achieve Unprecedented Improvements in Teaching and Learning, which was selected as a finalist for “book of the year” by the Association of Education Publishers.
+His most recent book is Leading With Focus which follows his earlier best-seller FOCUS: Elevating the Essentials to Radically Improve Student Learning.
+His previous bestseller is RESULTS NOW, which was a finalist for “book of the year” by the Association of Education Publishers.

 His other books include: